pmeinhardt/hn.minimal/readme.md

 - select interesting stories first, then open them all in tabs for reading ✏️
 - keyboard controls ⌨️

+_Note: This is a little side-project I dabbled in with half a 🧠 for some exploration and prototyping.
+It does not quite reflect the amount of care I would pour into any serious project._

 ## Prerequisites

 Be sure to have a recent version of [Node.js](https://nodejs.dev/learn/how-to-install-nodejs) installed (i.e. Node.js 16+).